3ln1c0/nicomultitool/README.md

 ![image](https://github.com/3ln1c0/nicomultitool/assets/79100240/8af3f0c8-36f7-4b71-8a42-60271a65a084)

-# How to downoload?
+# How to download?
-1. Downoload the .zip file in the releases page.
+1. Download the .zip file in the releases page.
 2. Unzip the multitool.zip file
 3. Run !main.bat (Ignore other files)